jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) if no share reorganisation occurs in the income year, the total amount of expenditure that the person incurs in acquiring or increasing during the income year the attributing interest in the FIF divided by the total for the year of the shareholding increase in the attributing interest in the FIF for each acquisition or increase; or
   (b) if a share reorganisation occurs in the income year, the amount calculated under section EX 54 for the year.
 Quick sale gain amount formula
-(12) The formula, for each acquisition or increase in the attributing interest that is disposed of or reduced in the income year, is— gain − (interest × average cost).
+(12) The formula, for each acquisition or increase in the attributing interest that is disposed of or reduced in the income year, is—gain − (interest × average cost).
 Definition of items in formula
 (13) In the formula in subsection (12),—
   (a) gain is the total amount that the person derives from holding or disposing of the acquisition or increase: